-While the S-1B1 was faster, stronger, and could be operated in a more rugged environment than the comparable Piper L-4, the Interstate L-6 Cadet cost almost three times as much.
-The aircraft had significant overheating problems that were only partially solved.
-It had the dubious distinction that fewer L-6 aircraft and variants (a total of 259) were built than any other AAF liaison aircraft.
-The L-6 and L-8 were used for transport, liaison exercise, and flight training primarily in the United States.
+While the L-6 was said to be faster, stronger, and more suitable to a rugged environment than comparable “liaison” aircraft, the Interstate L-6 cost almost three times as much.
+Recurrent engine troubles hampered its use by the AAF, thus the Interstate had the unfortunate distinction that fewer were built (a total of 259) than any other AAF liaison aircraft.
+Seeing service primarily in the United States, the L-6 was used for transport, liaison exercise, and flight training.
 Interstate was based in El Segundo, California.

 Wingspan: 35 ft 6 in